BeccaCordray/hello-world/README.md

 This is my first edit in the readme-edits branch
 I am excited to see what kind if scripts we will create in this course!
+I don't have much scripting experience but I am excited to build on my knowledge.